fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> @Fredrik Christenson one idea for a future video, if I may have a suggestion: what are your methods to keep a healthy work / social life balance?
+You seem to be a very chill person who has it all together (unlike myself, haha).
+I have struggles with this sometimes if it is a busy period and I know many people who have the same issues.
+Maybe you know some tips & tricks and you could share with us.
+Thank you so much for your videos overall!
+They bring a lot of value 🌞

 > I have another question: why would someone want to work for a FANG company?
 Besides prestige and name, I do not see any positives.
 But who am I to judge?

 > @Fredrik Christenson maybe you could walk us through your carrier and some stories on those jobs.
 Maybe your current goals and previous failures...